fmi-basel/LSTree/README.md

 ### Configuration
 General parameters for each tasks are configured through a global configuration file [config.cfg](config.cfg).
-For instance deconvolution parameters common to all images can be controlled by:
+For example, deconvolution parameters common to all images can be controlled by:

 ```
 [DeconvolutionTask]